Outrageous Political Crimes - the Baron of Arizona

 Peralta Land Grant, Pinal County and NM

-Film vs. Real Ending
+The Film Compared to the Real Ending

 At the end of the 1950 film, Vincent Price as James Reavis leaves prison after nearly two years of incarceration, expecting to be alone as well as without transportation.